CADD-SC/CYP1A2-Inhibition-Prediction-Model/README.md

-# CYP1A2-Inhibition-Prediction_Model
+# CYP1A2-Inhibition-Prediction-Model
-Machine Learning-based prediction model for CYP1A2_inhibition prediction
+Machine learning-based prediction model for CYP1A2 inhibition prediction

 ## Introduction: ##

-Welcome to our repository, here we provide machine learning model to efficiently predict the CYP1A2_inhibition of target drug compounds in early stage drug discovery process.
+Welcome to our repository, here we provide machine learning model to efficiently predict the CYP1A2 inhibition of target drug compounds in early stage drug discovery process

 ## Dependencies ##